Accelerating private finance for the Arab renewable energy transition

-local, national or transnational financing – drawn from public, private and alternative sources of financing – that seeks to support mitigation and adaptation actions that will address climate change.
+According to the United Nations Framework Convention on Climate Change (UNFCCC), climate finance refers to local, national or transnational financing – drawn from public, private and alternative sources of financing – that seek to support mitigation and adaptation actions that will address climate change.

 The Arab region’s financial system is dominated by Gulf Cooperation Council financial institutions and banks in particular.
 With total assets of $3 trillion (around 200% of GDP), the region’s banks are somewhat bigger than average for large emerging market economies, although considerably smaller than financial institutions in the US and Japan.
 State banks are significant providers of financial services for low-income people and microenterprises in a number of countries.

 Direct commercial bank involvement in clean energy and other forms of microfinance in the region is limited.
 Commercial banks prefer to provide wholesale financing through specialized microcredit providers.